connect@weareguru.com

 So What Should You Actually Do?

-If you're a local business:
+If you're a local retail business:

 Your advantage is authenticity.
 Your challenge is operations.
 The brands winning aren't shouting "buy local" louder—they're making local purchasing actually convenient.